 This essay’s structure was inspired in part by Lucie Brock-Broido’s introduction to Thomas James’s Letters to a Stranger (2008 reprint, Graywolf Press).

 Lucien Darjeun Meadows

-is a writer of English, German, and Cherokee descent from the Appalachian Mountains.
+is a writer born in Virginia and raised in West Virginia.
 An AWP Intro Journals Project winner, Lucien has received fellowships and awards from the Academy of American Poets, American Alliance of Museums, and National Association for Interpretation.
 His debut poetry collection, In the Hands of the River, is forthcoming from Hub City Press in Fall 2022.